-Furthermore, for the generalization of the method we have proposed, we also note that although SCP is indeed likely to enhance the performance of SCD more than the prompting without SCP, whether this improvement is observed can depend on the datasets used for SCD.
+Furthermore, for the generalization of the method we have proposed, we also note that although SCP is indeed likely to enhance the performance of SCD more than prompting without SCP, whether this improvement is observed can depend on the datasets used for SCD.
 Moreover, there remains a discussion on the potential for overfitting in SCP, especially with small or biased datasets.
-Although we have shown the effectiveness of SCP on a subsample of the health screening dataset, which contains bias, it is still an open question under what conditions of the LLMs and prompt techniques can guarantee robustness for small or biased datasets.
+Although we have shown the effectiveness of the SCP on a subsample of the health-screening dataset, which could contain biases, it is still an open question under what conditions the LLMs and prompt techniques can guarantee robustness for small or biased datasets.
 In terms of the more reliable application of the proposed method, further basic research on the effects of causal coefficients or bootstrap probabilities on the results of the LLM-KBCI is required.